How to Visit Kirkjubøur in the Faroe Islands (+ What to See There)

 If you know the Faroe Islands, you’ll know that there are no natural trees or forests on the islands, therefore making wood a very valuable and sought-after material.

 The oldest part of the farmhouse is the smoke room, or roykstova.
-It doesn’t quite fit with its foundation in its present state which has given an indication that it was moved from its original state.
+It doesn’t quite fit with its foundation in its present state ,which has given an indication that it was moved from its original state.

-It is also said that Bishop Erlendur wrote the “Sheep Letter” inside of Kirkjubøargarður in 1298, which gave us the earliest documentation of the Faroe Islands we know today.
+It is also said that Bishop Erlendur wrote the “Sheep Letter” inside Kirkjubøargarður in 1298, which gave us the earliest documentation of the Faroe Islands we know today.
+Interestingly, the Patursson family, which has been the house’s occupants since 1550, is still living there (the 17th generation!)

 Today, the house has been turned into a museum.
-The farm also is home to sheep, cattle, and some horses and it is possible to purchase a coffee here and buy fresh mutton directly from the farmer himself.
+The farm is also home to sheep, cattle, and some horses, and it is possible to purchase a coffee here and buy fresh mutton directly from the farmer himself.

 My Time Visiting Kirkjubøur

-After checking out the sites mentioned above, we decided to walk down closer to the water for some better views of Kirkjubøhólmur, an islet that sits in between Kirkjubøur and the island of Hestur in the background and is home to an eider duck community.
+After checking out the sites mentioned above, we decided to walk down closer to the water for some better views of Kirkjubøhólmur, an islet that sits between Kirkjubøur and the island of Hestur in the background and is home to an eider duck community.

-Kirkjubøhólmur actually contains remnants of the old Kirkjubøur which suffered from a fierce storm in the 16th century and destroyed most of the fifty homes that existed in the village at that time.
+Kirkjubøhólmur actually contains remnants of the old Kirkjubøur, which suffered from a fierce storm in the 16th century and destroyed most of the fifty homes that existed in the village at that time.

-That event really shook me up and we stood around, took in the views, and then sheltered our wind-blasted bodies in the heated bus shelter until we packed up the car and headed back to Tórshavn.
+That event really shook me up, and we stood around, took in the views, and then sheltered our wind-blasted bodies in the heated bus shelter until we packed up the car and headed back to Tórshavn.

 Getting to Kirkjubøur from Torshavn